divelab/GOOD/README.md

 <!-- For the original code used in the paper, please check branch [GOOD version 0](https://github.com/divelab/GOOD/tree/GOODv0).
 All new features, datasets and methods will be updated in this branch. -->

 ## News
+- Algorithm GIL added: [Learning Invariant Graph Representations for Out-of-Distribution Generalization (NeurIPS 2022)](https://openreview.net/forum?id=acKK8MQe2xc) [Mar 11th, 2024]

-- Our new graph OOD work on graph-level tasks: [LECI (NeurIPS 2023)](https://github.com/divelab/LECI).
+- Our new graph OOD work on graph-level tasks: [Joint Learning of Label and Environment Causal Independence for Graph Out-of-Distribution Generalization (NeurIPS 2023)](https://github.com/divelab/LECI).

 ## Roadmap